Delanii/learning/Python/testing-playwright/udemy/notes.md

 - `yield` keyword is used to introduce async to the tests. `yield` pauses the execution until the rest of the tests finishes
 - skipping tests is done with an anotation `@pytest.mark.skip`
 - you can tag tests with the anotation `@pytest.mark.tag_name` and then run only tagged tests with `pytest -m tag_name`
+- it is possible to run a group of tests based on their name: `pytest -k e2e` runs only tests that contain "e2e" in their name (in the name of the test function)
+- running tests in parallel is done with the `pytest-xdist` package and with the command `pytest -n number`, where `number` is the number of workers for testing
+- to generate HTML test reports, install the `pytest-html` package and add the `--html=file_name.html` cmdline option
+- test tracing is available from pytest directly:

+  - `pytest --tracing on`: store tracing for all tests
+  - `off`: default
+  - `retain_on_failure`: store tracing for failed tests only

+- out the contents of the `test_results` folder in the link `trace.playwright.dev`

 # Playwright